Knowledge for a climate transformation

 - equality, equity and diversity

-Read more about these themes and perspectives in the second updated version of the programme’s strategic research agenda, to be published in the autumn 2021.
-Read the first version of the agenda here.
+Read more about these themes and perspectives in the programme’s strategic research agenda.

 Ongoing and upcoming calls

 - October 8, 2021: Klimaträttvisa inför COP26 – vad säger forskningen? (in Swedish)

 - January 22, 2021: Klimatomställningens ekonomiska och finansiella drivkrafter (in Swedish)